 The construction of the church of St. Peter and Paul began in the years 1393–1395, in the southern suburb of the Main City of Gdańsk, which was developing from around the mid-fourteenth century.
 In 1424, the almost completed building was consumed by a fire ravaging the Old Suburbs.
 The church was originally subordinate to the parish priest of the Virgin Mary parish, being a branch of the main Gdańsk temple, but after the rebuilding, carried out shortly after burning down, in 1454 it became a parish church.

-In the years 1486–1487 a characteristic tower with adjacent chapels was built from the west, the nave was raised, the sacristy was enlarged, and the eastern gable of the presbytery was rebuilt.
-Inside the church, the town guilds of weavers, carpenters and butchers founded chapels.
-In the period 1514–1516 on the initiative of Gdańsk parish priests, the work on the stellar vault in the central nave and the diamond vault in the aisles, was completed.
-The construction of the the southern aisle of presbytery was interrupted by the Reformation.
+In the years 1486–1487, a characteristic tower with adjoining chapels was built from the west, the nave was raised, the sacristy was enlarged, and the eastern gable of the chancel was rebuilt.
+Inside the church, chapels were funded by the town guilds of weavers, carpenters and butchers.
+In the period 1514–1516, on the initiative of Gdańsk parish priests, work was completed on the stellar vault in the central nave and the crystal vault in the aisles.
+The construction of the southern aisle of the presbytery was interrupted by the Reformation.

 In 1557, the church passed into the hands of Lutherans, which was associated with the removal of Catholic elements of equipment, and in 1622 it became the main temple of Gdańsk Calvinists, which was associated with dividing its interior into two temples.
 The church suffered further losses in the 19th century during the siege of Gdańsk, first by the French, and then by the Russians and Prussians.
 It even temporarily served as a hay and straw warehouse.
 It suffered the greatest damage in 1945, when was bombed and set on fire during the Red Army attack.